Overview

 cross-shell redirect logic — consumes the normalized form, and so should your

 code.
-The raw.targetis kept only for logging.
-The registries normalize
+The raw.targetis kept for logging.
+Selector-like and malformed values

 The redirect is decided in three places: